joeybiotti/vue_translator/README.md

 The application currently translate English to Russian, Spanish, French, German, Arabic, Italian, Hebrew and Swedish.

 I followed this <a href="https://www.youtube.com/watch?v=DBADrF0C2ls">video</a> as a guide as I'm trying to get more familiar with the Vue.js framework.
+All styling was done using <a href="https://bootswatch.com/flatly/"> Bootswatch's Flatly Theme</a>.

 > A Vue.js project